Bengt Bergt: Early life and career

 From 2015 to 2021, Bergt worked for Nordex.
 During that time, he served as deputy chair of the works council and as chair of the European Works Council from 2020 to 2021.

 Political career

 Bergt became a member of the German Bundestag in the 2021 German federal election, representing the Segeberg – Stormarn-Mitte district.
-In parliament, he has since been serving on the Committee on Climate Action and Energy and the Committee on Petitions.
+In parliament, he served on the Committee on Climate Action and Energy and the Committee on Petitions.

-Within his parliamentary group, Bergt belongs to the Parliamentary Left, a left-wing movement.
+Within his parliamentary group, Bergt belonged to the Parliamentary Left, a left-wing movement.